 2014: ABB engaged Arthur to assist in patent litigation regarding motion control software.
 Forensic engineering was also performed for a boiler explosion at a prison, an offshore platform electrocution, and a bagging machinery accident.

 2015: Arthur investigated inadvertent operation of an overhead crane having a wireless control system.
 He also analyzed PLC software for drilling rig control, and analyzed infringement for approx. 20 patents in the field of motion control and precision device positioning.
-Arthur also served as "second chair" for a graduate student's thesis on artifical intellgence and cyber security in industrial control systems.
+Arthur also served as "second chair" for a graduate student's thesis on artificial intelligence and cyber security in industrial control systems.

 2016: Work continued on an Inter Partes Review (IPR) process with the Patent and Trademark Office (PTO) for a series of patents related to remote monitoring and control with user alerts via a central server computer.
 He was also engaged in a $50+ million international control system dispute, and several control system accident matters.
-He rendered opinions on invalidty and non-infringement for patents related to drilling rig control systems.
+He rendered opinions on invalidity and non-infringement for patents related to drilling rig control systems.
 He also performed forensic testing on high-reliability radios for industrial control applications.
 He testified on a trade secret matter involving remote (global) monitoring and control of renewable energy sites and farms.

 or illustration clarity.
 This site should not be used as a technical or legal reference.